 They are typically used by bassists in small to medium sized venues such as clubs or bars.
 Bass combo amps come in a variety of sizes, ranging from large floor-standing units to small, portable amps that can be easily carried to gigs.

 Most bass combo amps have a variety of features, such as EQ controls and effects loops.
 Some even include built-in effects such as distortion or reverb.

 While bass combo amps are not essential for all bassists, they can be a great way to get the most bang for your buck, particularly if you play in smaller venues.

 Are combo amps good for gigs?

 Yes.
 Combo amps are great for gigs as they provide a powerful, full sound that’s ideal for small to medium sized venues.
-They also offer more convenience than separate head and speaker units since they can be easily carried from gig to gig and don’t require additional setup time.
+Bass combo amplifiers also offer more convenience than separate head (power amp) and speaker units since they can be easily carried from gig to gig and don’t require additional setup time.

 However, you may need to upgrade to a larger amp if you plan on playing in larger venues or if you need more power for your bass sound.
 For gigs in larger venues, it is recommended to use a separate bass amplifier head and bass cabinet as this will give you more control over your tone and volume level.

 If you’re looking for the best combo amp for gigs, make sure to look at models with at least 50 watts of power.
 This will ensure that your sound is loud enough to compete with the rest of the instruments in the band.